pa11y/pa11y.github.io/contributing/index.md

 You've reached the Pa11y contributors guide, thanks for getting involved :tada:

 The Pa11y team loves to see new contributors, and we strive to provide a welcoming and inclusive environment.
-We ask that all contributors read and follow [our code of conduct][code-of-conduct] before getting stuck in.
+We ask that all contributors read and follow [our code of conduct][code-of-conduct] before joining.

 ## How can I help?